Hawai'i History Day

 Award List

-As a result, I encountered different hurdles and acquired knowledge with how to approach a task with increasing levels of difficulty.
-In the end, I was awarded the Hawai’i Nikkei Historical Editorial Board, particularly for my extensive research work provided in the annotated bibliography section of my paper.
-Research into Douglass and his life, as well as the competition taught me the importance of dedication and personal reflection during each stage of a process.
-Although I wanted to win at all stages, the experiences I had were just as invaluable as winning the entire thing.
+At the end of it, I encountered many hurdles and acquired knowledge in approaching a task with increasing levels of difficulty.
+Though my research paper was not chosen as a winning entry, I was awarded the Hawai’i Nikkei Historical Editorial Board for my extensive research that I provided in the annotated bibliography section of my submission.
+Research into Douglass, his life, and the competition as a whole taught me the greater importance of dedication and personal reflection during each stage of a process.
+Although I wanted to win at all stages, the experiences I had and insights I gained were just as valuable to me as it would have to win the entire event.